 ‘The Garden City’ and ‘More English and than England’ – these are the most popular adages spouted whenever the city of Victoria is mentioned in conversation or tourist brochures.
 While British Colombia’s capital city is truly blooming with flowers and ornate, historic architecture rarely seen on that side of the Atlantic, Victoria’s coastal scenery, quirky villages and craft beer scene should also be included on any itinerary.
 And with so many of the city’s attractions sprawled across a wide area, bikes are the perfect way to see the city’s attractions.
-Check out the video above to check out my suggested itinerary, or read more below!
+Check out the video below to check out my suggested itinerary, or read more below!

 Bike rentals are plentiful in Victoria, but if you are fresh off the boat as we were, then Pedlars is in close proximity and fairly economical.
 Prices are set according to how long you have the bike out the shop for, and city, hybrid and mountain bikes, as well as those adorable tandem bikes, are available to rent.

 Victoria’s most colourful (and touristy) village is kitschy, colourful and cute as a button.
 While a variety of food stalls are available for light afternoon bites alongside whale watching tours and kayaking trips, the main attraction here is wandering down the streets of ‘floating houses’.
 Forget any connotations of Waterworld, this development has all the comforts of ordinary homes, and each owner has left their own unique mark on the exterior design of each house.